The Top 13 Bad Credit Card Habits

 13 Bad Credit Card Habits You Need to Break

 When you get a credit card, especially if it’s your first credit card, overspending is common bad credit card habits.
 You have the freedom to spend over your means, and this quickly leads to a slippery slope.
 If there are things you want but you know you can’t afford them without your credit card, wait.
 If you buy it, chances are you won’t be able to pay it off at the end of the billing cycle.
 This is how debt starts, and you can quickly get in over your head.
+Have you done this?
+You may need to follow this important personal finance tip and consolidate your debt.

 2. Paying with a Credit Card Instead of Your Debit Card